stellar/quickstart/README.md

 Secret Key: SC5O7VZUXDJ6JBDSZ74DSERXL7W3Y5LTOAMRF7RQRL3TAGAPS7LUVG3L
 ```

+The root account is derived from the network passphrase and if the network passphrase is changed the root account will change.
+To find out the root account when changing the network passphrase view the logs for stellar-core on its first start.
+See [Viewing logs](#viewing-logs) for more details.

 *Note*: The standalone network in this container is not suitable for any production use as it has a fixed root account.
 Any private network intended for production use would also required a unique network passphrase.

 ### Background vs. Interactive containers